odil-T/Land-Cover-Classification/object-detection/data/VALID/YOLO_format_labels/README.md

-This file stores the txt label files that have the desired annotation categories.
+This directory is obtained after running the `convert_labels.py` file.